ishani1124/ishani1124/README.md

 <strong>
-  I'm Ishani, a passionate Software Engineer, and pursued Computer Science and Engineering at Panimalar Engineering College.
+  I'm Ishani, a Software Engineer, and pursued Computer Science and Engineering at Panimalar Engineering College.

  </strong>